pds-technology/witsml/README.md

 > **Note:** Be sure to perform a recursive clone of the repository to retrieve the `witsml` submodule.

-The "PDS.Witsml.Web" solution builds PDS WITSML Server with MongoDB for data storage and configures Witsml.Web as an IIS web application.
+The "PDS.WITSMLstudio.Store" solution builds PDS WITSMLstudio Store with MongoDB for data storage and configures Store as an IIS web application.
 It contains the following projects:

+##### Store
+Configures and hosts PDS WITSMLstudio Store on IIS.

-##### PDS.Witsml.Server.MongoDb
+##### Store.MongoDb
 Contains the WitsmlDataAdapter implementation for MongoDB.

 - MongoDbDataAdapter - is a data adapter that encapsulates CRUD functionality for WITSML objects.